Acrylic paint is fast-drying and this is one of the reasons many artists adore it!

 On average, artist-quality acrylic takes 20-30 minutes to touch dry if used in a thin layer.
 Thicker layers will take 1-2 hours depending on the environment you’re painting in.

-Why does acrylic paint dry slow or stop drying?
+So Why does acrylic paint dry slowly or stop drying?

 Environment, choice of surface and mediums, and the paint you use will influence the drying time of the acrylics.

-If you think that your paint is drying too slow, check if there were any of these factors involved and try to avoid them later:
+If you think that your paint is drying too slowly, check if there were any of these factors involved and try to avoid them later:

 - you applied thick layers (more than 1 mm)